 The use of sensory sounds reflects a cultural trend of employing ASMR sound techniques in product marketing.
 The unique and pleasing impact of ASMR can engage consumers more deeply in product storytelling while also differentiating the brand sonically.
 Coca-Cola has employed similar audio techniques for decades, going back to the late 1970s sound design work of electronic music composer Suzanne Ciani, who created the brand’s signature pop, pour, and fizz sounds that were used in radio and TV commercials.
 (3)

 Coca-Cola’s long-term commitment to a comprehensive sound and music strategy has helped to define and differentiate the brand over time.
-By adapting to meet changing consumer expectations while remaining true to its brand values, Coca-Cola has used sound and music to reach audiences across ever-changing platforms.
+By adapting to meet changing consumer expectations while remaining true to its brand values, Coca-Cola's branding has used sound and music to reach audiences across ever-changing platforms.
 Singable taglines, ear-catching mnemonics, distinct sensory sound design, bespoke music anthems, and a consistently deployed music strategy utilized across markets and brand touch-points all come together to form a holistic global sound identity.

 (1) Schultz, E.J., “Coke Replaces ‘Open Happiness’ with ‘Taste the Feeling’ in Major Strategic Shift,” AdAge (Jan 19, 2016).